If you have a low income, you may be able to get help with NHS costs through the NHS Low Income Scheme (LIS).

 The scheme covers:

-You can apply for the scheme as long as your savings, investments or property (not counting the place you live) don't exceed the capital limit.
+You can apply for the scheme as long as your savings, investments or property (not including where you live) do not exceed the capital limit.

 In England, the limit is: